AnmSri/AI-Agent-Governance-and-Monitoring-Engine/README.md

 • Logging the result
 • Displaying everything in a real‑time dashboard

-It provides a transparent, auditable view of agent behavior — similar to how enterprise AI governance systems work.
+It provides a transparent, auditable view of agent behavior, similar to how enterprise AI governance systems work.

 ----------------------------------------